-Sponsoring organizations must provide a notice to parents, in a form and, to the maximum extent practicable, language easily understandable by the participant's parents or guardians.
-The notice must inform them of their participation in CACFP, the Program's benefits, the name and telephone number of the sponsoring organization, and the name and telephone number of the State agency responsible for administration of CACFP.
+Sponsoring Organizations must provide a notice to parents in a form and, to the maximum extent practicable in a language easily understandable by the participant's parents or guardians.
+The notice must inform them of their participation in CACFP, the program's benefits, the name and telephone number of the Sponsoring Organization, and the name and telephone number of the State agency responsible for administration of CACFP.
 Sponsors must also notify each of its day care home providers that unannounced reviews will be conducted.
-A copy of these notifications must be submitted to the ADE and be maintained on file in the sponsoring organizations office.
-The Building for the Future flyer meets this requirement, as long as it contains all of the above information.
+A copy of these notifications must be submitted to the ADE and be maintained on file in the Sponsoring Organization's office.
+The Building for the Future flyer meets this requirement, as long as it contains all of the above information and is displayed in an area that is visible to the program recipients.

-Each sponsor must ensure that parents of enrolled children are provided with current information on the benefits and importance of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the eligibility requirements for WIC participation.
+Each Sponsor must ensure that parents of enrolled children are provided with current information on the benefits and importance of the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the eligibility requirements for WIC participation.

-Sponsoring organizations must annually inform tier II day care home providers that the providers may ask for a reclassification to be considered when new census data become available each year and that reclassification may be made at any time for tier II homes.
+Sponsoring organizations must annually inform Tier II day care home providers that the providers may ask for a reclassification to be considered when new census data become available each year and that reclassification may be made at any time for Tier II homes.

-Before sponsoring organizations expend administrative funds to assist family day care homes in becoming licensed or approved, they shall obtain the following information from each such home: a completed free and reduced price application which documents that the provider meets the Program's income standards; evidence of its application for licensing and official documentation of the defects that are impeding its licensing approval; and a completed CACFP application.
+Before Sponsoring Organizations expend administrative funds to assist family day care homes in becoming licensed or approved, they shall obtain the following information from each such home: a completed free and reduced price application which documents that the provider meets the Program's income standards; evidence of its application for licensing and official documentation of the shortcomings that are impeding its licensing approval; and a completed CACFP application.
 These funding requests are limited to \$300 per home and are only available to each home once.